 Good layering practices are extremely important when it comes to staying warm on the slopes.
 No matter how strong or durable your pants are, there’s nothing wrong with getting a bit of extra protection for harsh environments or blustery days.

 While you might think there are many items you can put under your ski pants, nothing compares to thermal underwear.

 Do you wear thermal underwear?
 What is your favorite base layer for tough conditions?
-Let us know below!
+Let me know below!